South Carolina Cryptocurrency Updated Laws

 PROPOSED LAWS & REGULATIONS

-The State has not provided any guidance as to the applicability of its regulations on virtual currencies.
+The State of South Carolina has not provided any guidance on the applicability of its regulations on virtual currencies.

 H.B.
 4200/S.B.
 524